CV and Awards

 Richard Noble, July 2019.

-You can follow this project at www.bloodhoundssc.com, and on Facebook and Twitter.
+You can follow the latest chapter of this project at www.bloodhoundlsr.com.

 Just very occasionally, there is a real need to escape the everyday pain of trying to earn a living and break free into a totally different dimension.